SuperHouse/esp-open-rtos/extras/sht3x/README.md

 This driver is written for usage with the ESP8266 and FreeRTOS ([esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos) and [esp-open-rtos-driver-i2c](https://github.com/kanflo/esp-open-rtos-driver-i2c)).

-Please note: The driver supports multiple sensor connected to different I2C with differen addresses.
+Please note: The driver supports multiple sensors connected to different I2C with differen addresses.

 ## About the sensor